Regulation on carbon taxes published

 Law 50/2020, of 25 August 2020, published in the Official Gazette, transposes into Portuguese legislation the Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 (Directive) regarding listed companies long term shareholders rights.

-(i) the creation of an internal procedure approved by the administrative body, with the prior opinion of the supervisory body, through which transactions of the company with related parties are periodically reviewed in order to establish whether these were carried out within the scope of the company's normal activity and in line with market conditions;
+- The creation of an internal procedure approved by the administrative body, with the prior opinion of the supervisory body, through which transactions of the company with related parties are periodically reviewed in order to establish whether these were carried out within the scope of the company's normal activity and in line with market conditions.

-(ii) for intercompany transactions that do not comply with the requirements above, these will be subject to deliberation of the administrative body, preceded by the opinion of the supervisory body, and public disclosure of their detailed information, when their amounts are equal to or greater than 2.5% the company's assets, unless an exemption applies; and
+- For inter-company transactions that do not comply with the requirements above, these will be subject to deliberation of the administrative body, preceded by the opinion of the supervisory body, and public disclosure of their detailed information, when their amounts are equal to or greater than 2.5% the company's assets, unless an exemption applies.

 Law 49/2020, of 24 August, transposes Council Directives (EU) 2018/1910 of 4 December 2018 and 2019/475 of 18 February 2019.
 It also amends the VAT Code, the Regime for Intra-Community Transactions (RITI) and the Excise Duties Code.